-OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
-Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, the environment, and global security throughout the U.S. and around the world.
+OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with a slice of the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
+Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture throughout the U.S. Though not a stated restriction, its recent grants to dance organizations have primarily focused on San Francisco.
-This foundation does not accept unsolicited requests, so even if you are in the Bay Area, the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes dance—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
+This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.

 Formally, the foundation has no geographic restrictions on its giving.
-But taking in the totality of its recent granting reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
-San Francisco and the Bay Area is unquestionably the foundation’s favorite location, and has been the epicenter of almost all recent dance-related grants.
+But taking in the totality of its past grantmaking reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
+San Francisco and the Bay Area is unquestionably the foundation’s favorite location, but Nashville, TN also receives extra attention (which is fertile music ground as well).

-The ways in which the foundation is willing to earmark its grants to your dance project or program are varied.
-The Flora Family Foundation will fund start-up expenses, program initiatives, capital improvements, media productions, and general operations.
+The ways in which the foundation funds dance projects or programs are varied.
+The Flora Family Foundation funds start-up expenses, program initiatives, capital improvements, media productions, and general operations.
 Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)